neptune-software/dxp-sap-edition-abapgit-extension/README.md

 Check out our full documentation about this extension [here.](https://docs.neptune-software.com/neptune-sap-edition/23/resources-help/abapGit-integration.html)

 ## Post-installation activities
-If this is the first time implementing abapGit user exits, you will need to create a class named ZCL_ABAPGIT_USER_EXIT with interface ZIF_ABAPGIT_EXIT, then it is necessary to implement the code showned below in the mentioned methods.
+If this is the first time implementing abapGit user exits, you will need to create a class named ZCL_ABAPGIT_USER_EXIT with interface ZIF_ABAPGIT_EXIT, then it is necessary to implement the code shown below in the mentioned methods.
 The full user exit guide for abapGit can be found [here.](https://docs.abapgit.org/user-guide/reference/exits.html)

-If you already have the abapGit user exit class implemented, please add and adjust the code shown below to the mentioned methods.
+If you have already implemented the abapGit user exit class, please add and adjust the code below to the mentioned methods.

 #### CHANGE_SUPPORTED_OBJECT_TYPES: